 The Silver Age of Superman

 During the 1960s Superman mostly ignored the social scene.
 Occasionally current events crept into the comic.
 For instance, the assassination of John F. Kennedy was too big a story for Superman writers to avoid.
 Superman comics commonly provided a departure from, political issues of the day.
-Translations of Superman went global as he reached dizzying heights of notoriety.
+The translations of Superman went global as he reached dizzying heights of notoriety.

 Superman’s success by the mid1960s began to dim. .
 His superpowers Superman’s adventures became increasingly outrageous, and his superpowers built up to an absurd level.
 Possibly the best example of his use of super ventriloquism.
 As Superman’s capabilities increased, his enemies simply could not pose a credible threat, and his stories lost dramatic depth.
 Superman’s readership declined and his stories became musty towards the end of the decade.
 The Superman newspaper strip was canceled in 1967.